accelazh/accelazh.github.io/_posts/2023-01-15-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 ## Write path

 The next big component in a distributed storage system is write path, following which you characterize how a system works.
 Append-only or update in-place fundamentally divides system styles and next level techniques.
 Write path touches almost every other components in a system, e.g. metadata, index, data organization, logging, replication, and many system properties, e.g. consistency, durability, amplification.
+Read path can be seen as a reflection of write path, plus caching to optimize performance.

 ![Write path section](/images/arch-design-section-write-path.png "Write path section")

 ### Append-only vs update in-place

 The first driving dimension is __append-only__ vs __update in-place__.
-Transitional single node filesystems usually update disk data in-place (except BtrFS).
+Traditional single node filesystems usually update disk data in-place (except BtrFS).
 Later the quick adoption of LSM-tree leads the predominance of append-only systems, also known as log-structured systems.
 Not only HDD which benefits from sequential writes, SSD also favors append-only (e.g. RocksDB) due to internal FTL & GC.
 More, PMEM filesystems e.g. NOVA adopts append-only with per-inode logging; and in-memory systems e.g. Bw-tree adopts append-only with delta pages.

   * __Update in-place__.
 Examples are EXT4, Ceph.
 If a piece of data is to be updated, it's overwritten on the same address on the disk, rather than written to a new address.
 Compared to append-only, address tracking is simpler, without needing extra memory metadata to track new addresses; and without extra costly GC to reclaim old data.
 The drawbacks are: 1) the underlying HDD doesn't like random writes.
 2) With a fixed block-size, storing compressed results are tricky.
 3) Double-write problem, where overwrites need transaction to protect against crash, thus new data gets an extra write in journaling.